Driving with Cough Drops While Black

 When they were finished, Dailey and Gagnon loaded the two men into their cruiser again and set off for the Norfolk County Correctional Center, where they were put in adjacent cells, connected only by an air vent near the ceiling.
 They could hear but not see each other.
 That evening, they dropped to the floor at the same time and prayed.

 On Monday, after he’d spent about 48 hours behind bars, Laltaprasad’s bail was set at $25,000 cash.
-He used the jail phone to call his sister, Farah Hasan, and ask if she could come up with the money.
-Hasan, an accountant in Holbrook, withdrew thousands of dollars in cash from her own account and then made the rounds to family members collecting thousands more in 10-, 20-, and 100-dollar bills.
-On Monday night, just before the bail clerk left for the night, Hasan made it to the correctional center with $25,000 in a bag.
+He used the jail phone to call his sister, an accountant on the South Shore, and ask if she could come up with the money.
+She withdrew thousands of dollars in cash from her own account and then made the rounds to family members collecting thousands more in 10-, 20-, and 100-dollar bills.
+On Monday night, just before the bail clerk left for the night, Laltaprasad’s sister made it to the correctional center with $25,000 in a bag.

-At around 9 p.m., Hasan, Laltaprasad, and their brother Abdool Corlette drove to the Norwell barracks to collect Laltaprasad’s property.
-As the person on duty handed Laltaprasad his phone, his cash, and his backpack, Hasan watched in stunned disbelief.
-If the police had really believed they had caught Laltaprasad trafficking cocaine, they would never have given these things back, Hasan thought.
+At around 9 p.m., Laltaprasad drove with his sister and his brother to the Norwell barracks to collect Laltaprasad’s property.
+The person on duty handed Laltaprasad his phone, his cash, and his backpack while his sister, who asked not to be identified by name, watched in stunned disbelief.
+If the police had really believed they had caught Laltaprasad trafficking cocaine, they would never have given these things back, she thought.
 The phone, the cash, the backpack—all of it would have been retained as evidence.
-“I knew immediately the whole thing was horseshit,” Hasan later recalled.
+“I knew immediately the whole thing was horseshit,” his sister later recalled.
 The police, she thought at the time, weren’t even pretending to believe their case.
 (In an emailed response, Procopio said that the police only considered the cough drops and male enhancement pills to be evidence.)

 Laltaprasad had spent only three days in jail, but the episode was already wreaking havoc on his life.
 As he faced down criminal charges, he realized he couldn’t go through with the purchase of his new home.
 He would need money for a lawyer, and he knew that over the following weeks the free hours he might have used for things like the home inspection and gathering paperwork would instead be spent dealing with the case.
 He decided to pull back the deposit on his accepted offer instead of losing it.
 But that presented another problem.
 He had already sold his current home in anticipation of buying the new one.
 So within a few days, he and his two daughters were homeless and had to move into a single room in an extended-stay hotel.
 (His real estate agent felt so bad for him that she picked up part of the tab.)